National University of Modern Languages, Rawalpindi: History

 It was founded as Army Public College of Management & Sciences (APCOMS) in 1999 under the administrative control of the Inspector General Training & Evaluation (IGT&E), Pakistan Army.
 Its engineering programs are affiliated with University of Engineering and Technology, Taxila (UET, Taxila) and management programs are affiliated with National University of Modern Languages, Islamabad (NUML).

 Initially, it started only management sciences, computer science and software engineering.
 Then, it started electrical engineering in 2007 and civil engineering in 2018.
 The founding principal Brig.
 Hubdar Ahmed Madni remained the principal from 1999 to 10 July 2020.

-Asif Iqbal officially took over as the new principal on 13 July 2020.
+Brig.
+Dr. Asif Iqbal officially took over as the new principal on 13 July 2020.
 Subsequently, it has been converted into Rawalpindi branch of National University of Modern Languages.
 In September 2020, Brig.
 Muhammad Ibrahim officially took over as the new Pro-Rector of National University of Modern Languages Rawalpindi.
+In January 2024, Ibrahim was replaced by Brig.
+Syed Nadir Ali as Pro-Rector.

 Academics

 Departments

 The university branch currently consists of following departments: